 Reliable power supply thanks to highly available distribution grids

-In the future, the structures for power generation, transmission and distribution in high, medium and low-voltage systems will be more complex and flexible than today.
-New topics such as smart power grids, smart metering and smart home require innovative solutions.
-But also the increasing share in energies from decentralised, renewable resources in combination with centralised power stations as well as energy storage systems and intelligent technologies require a reliable and coordinated overall system.
+In the future, the structures for power generation, transmission, and distribution in high, medium and low-voltage systems will be more complex and flexible than today.
+New topics such as smart power grids, smart metering, and smart home require innovative solutions.
+But also the increasing share in energies from decentralized, renewable resources in combination with centralized power stations as well as energy storage systems and intelligent technologies require a reliable and coordinated overall system.
 Such a crosslinked energy market is also referred to as smart energy.

 The energy landscape is becoming increasingly complex and thus the probability of damage to electronic equipment caused by lightning strikes and surges or electromagnetic interference is also considerably increased.
 This is due to the widespread introduction of electronic devices and systems, decreasing signal level and the resulting increasing sensitivity as well as increasing large-area networking.

 While the traditional energy landscape is characterized by centralized power generation, unidirectional energy flow, and load dependency, future grid operation will face new challenges:

 - Increasing number of electronic components for smart telecontrol, information and communication systems

 This particularly affects distribution grids in rural areas which are supplied with green electricity from photovoltaic systems and wind turbines and transport it in all directions.